Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Schedule Analysis

-- The Longhorns have four wins over Quadrant 3 opponents, the most in Division 1.
+- The Longhorns have four wins over Quadrant 3 opponents, tied for the third-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!